Wilhelm Friedrich, Duke of Schleswig-Holstein: Marriage

-Friedrich married his second cousin, Princess Marie Melita of Hohenlohe-Langenburg, daughter of Ernst II, Prince of Hohenlohe-Langenburg and Princess Alexandra of Saxe-Coburg and Gotha, on 5 February 1916 at Coburg.
-Friedrich and Marie Melita had four children.
+Friedrich married Princess Marie Melita of Hohenlohe-Langenburg, daughter of Ernst II, Prince of Hohenlohe-Langenburg and Princess Alexandra of Saxe-Coburg and Gotha, on 15 February 1916.
+Both Friedrich and Marie Melita were great-grandchildren of Princess Feodora of Leiningen, making them second cousins.

 Later life

 When the Head of the House of Schleswig-Holstein-Sonderburg-Augustenburg, Albert, Duke of Schleswig-Holstein, died on 27 April 1931, Friedrich's father Friedrich Ferdinand became the Head of the House of Oldenburg and inherited the title of Duke of Schleswig-Holstein.

 On 21 January 1934, Duke Friedrich Ferdinand died, and Friedrich became head of the House of Schleswig-Holstein-Sonderburg-Glücksburg.

+Duke Friedrich and his wife both joined the Nazi Party on 1 May 1937.

-Duke Friedrich died on 10 February 1965 in Coburg, Bavaria, West Germany.
+He died on 10 February 1965 in Coburg, Bavaria, West Germany.